 MSU Surplus Store & Recycling Center will not accept any gas cylinders.
 They must be collected for disposal through EHS.

-MSU Surplus Store & Recycling Center will pick up shop equipment that has failed a MSU safety inspection; however it will not be resold to an MSU department.
+MSU Surplus Store & Recycling Center will pick up shop equipment that has failed a MSU safety inspection; however, it WILL NOT be resold to an MSU department.
 If there are questions on the safety of a machine, contact the Occupational Safety Team at 517-355-0153.